How do you find the best essential oil diffuser? And why should you use an essential oil diffuser instead of air freshener sprays or scented candles?

 Nebulizing diffusers pressurize air and draw oils through a special nozzle.
 This breaks the oils down into minute particles and disperses them into the air.
 These diffusers don’t use water, but can use an entire bottle of oil quickly if diffuser settings are not correct.

-Here are some important pros and cons for each type.
+Here are some important pros and cons for each type of diffuser.

 |Cost||Less expensive||More expensive|